Former Trump Plaza Employees, Guests Reflect On Atlantic City Landmark's Heyday Ahead Of Implosion

 “It was, I’ll tell you what, the best job I ever had,” she said.

-“I enjoyed it, it was a good job,” Van Jones II said.RELATED: Open For Business: Old Soul Decor Has Everything You Need To Beautify Your Home
+“I enjoyed it, it was a good job,” Van Jones II said.RELATED: Philadelphia Weather: Up To 8 Inches Of Snow Possible For Philadelphia Region Thursday

 Jones worked in the food and beverages department at Trump Plaza from 2005 to 2014.